shubhamprogrammer2371/Small_Enterprise_Network_Design_and_Implementation_project/README.md

-4) Each department is required to have a wireless netwrok for the users.
+4) Each department is required to have a wireless network for the users.